RS Labs Health Weight Loss Slider 1920x595 1

 INFLAMMATION

-Is responsible for aging, many age-related illnesses and is related to how we store and metabolize fat in the body.
-Fast foods tend to be more inflammatory than fresh foods.
+is responsible for aging, many age-related illnesses, and is related to how we store and metabolize fat in the body.
+Fast foods are loaded with unnatural chemicals and tend to be more inflammatory than fresh foods.

 PRESCRIPTION DRUGS